openshift/hive/docs/awsprivatelink.md

 ## Using A DNS records type in Private Hosted Zones

 Currently the private link controller creates an ALIAS record in the PHZ created for customer's cluster.
-This record points enables the dns resolution of customer clusters k8s API to the VPC endpoint, therefore allowing hive to transparently accessing the cluster over the private link.
+This record points the dns resolution of customer cluster's k8s API to the VPC endpoint, therefore allowing hive to transparently access the cluster over the private link.

 In some cases the ALIAS record cannot be used.
-For example, in GovCloud environments the Route53 private hosted zones do not support ALIAS record type and therefore we have to use A records.
+For example, in GovCloud environments the Route53 private hosted zones do not support the ALIAS record type and therefore we have to use A records.

-CNAME records would have been more suitable replacement for ALIAS records, but CNAME records cannot be created at the apex of a DNS zone like ALIAS records.
+CNAME records would have been a more suitable replacement for ALIAS records, but CNAME records cannot be created at the apex of a DNS zone like ALIAS records.
-The private link architecture uses a DNS zone like `api.<clustername>.<clusterdomain>` so that there is no conflicts with authority on DNS resolution.
+The private link architecture uses a DNS zone like `api.<clustername>.<clusterdomain>` so that there are no conflicts with authority on DNS resolution.
 Since CNAME records are not supported on the apex, we use A records pointing the cluster's API DNS name to the IP addresses of the VPC endpoint directly.
 Since these IP addresses do not change as they are backed by Elastic Network Interfaces in the corresponding subnets of the VPC endpoint, this DNS record should remain stable.

-For simplicity and current desired use-case, the dns record type can be configured globally for all clusters managed by private link controller.
+For simplicity and current desired use-case, the DNS record type can be configured globally for all clusters managed by private link controller.

 ```yaml